software-gardening/almanack/CONTRIBUTING.md

 ### Overview

-The Software Gardening Almanac is primarily written in [Python](https://www.python.org/) through [Jupyter Book](https://jupyterbook.org/) with related environments managed by Python [Poetry](https://python-poetry.org/).
+We write and develop the Software Gardening Almanac in [Python](https://www.python.org/) through [Jupyter Book](https://jupyterbook.org/) with related environments managed by Python [Poetry](https://python-poetry.org/).
-[Node](https://nodejs.org) and [NPM](https://www.npmjs.com/) dependencies are also used to assist development activities.
+We use [Node](https://nodejs.org) and [NPM](https://www.npmjs.com/) dependencies to assist development activities.
 We use [GitHub actions](https://docs.github.com/en/actions) for [CI/CD](https://en.wikipedia.org/wiki/CI/CD) procedures such as automated tests.

 ### Getting started